huhx0015/AN0_AppPortfolio/README.md

 How Will I Complete this Project?
 Supporting Course Material

-How to Install Android Studio
+How to Install Android Studio:

 Below is list of tasks for building your Portfolio App.